-RHE 810-03 Rheumatology (2 cr)
+RHE 810-4 Rheumatology - Kaiser Oakland (4 week rotation)

 Sponsor(s): Dept. of Med.
-Ed. & Affiliated Institutions Location(s): TBD

-2-week rotation.
-Rheumatology is a study of autoimmune disease and in this specialty students would learn clinical signs and symptoms of some of the most common rheumatologic autoimmune diseases like Rheumatoid arthritis, Lupus, Psoriatic Arthritis, Ankylosing spondylitis and various other autoimmune disease.
+Ed. & Affiliated Institutions Rheumatology is a study of autoimmune disease and in this specialty students would learn clinical signs and symptoms of some of the most common rheumatologic autoimmune diseases like Rheumatoid arthritis, Lupus, Psoriatic Arthritis, Ankylosing spondylitis and various other autoimmune disease.
 Evaluate history and physical examination specific for rheumatologic disease process.
 Maximize basic knowledge about most common disease like Rheumatoid arthritis, Osteoarthritis, lupus and gout.